• Skip to main content

 • A great grab-and-go breakfast that can be made ahead of time

-• Budget-friendly - homemade overnight oats are much cheaper than store-bought ones!
+• Budget-friendly - Much cheaper than cafe breakfast!

 • Easy to throw together and is ready in 5 minutes